Th3-Gr3ym4n/ai-voice_assistant/README.md

-## AI JARVIS Text-to-Speech Assistant
+## AI JARVIS Text-to-Speech Assistant Lab

 This Python script provides a speech recognition and text-to-speech assistant.
 It uses the OpenAI API to generate responses and the Google Speech Recognition library to transcribe audio.

+This is a lab for my own investigation and learning.
 ### Installation

 To use this script, you will need to install the following dependencies: